Gavin Williamson: Early life and career

-Williamson was born in Scarborough, North Yorkshire.
-His father Ray was a local government worker, and his mother Beverly worked in a job centre.
+Williamson was born in Scarborough, North Yorkshire.His father Ray was a local government worker, and his mother Beverly worked in a job centre.
 They were both Labour Party voters.
 He attended East Ayton Primary School and for his secondary education, Raincliffe School, a comprehensive.
 He studied A-Levels in History, Economics, and Government and Politics at Scarborough Sixth Form College.
 From 1994 to 1997, he completed a BSc in Social Sciences from the University of Bradford.

 Williamson was national chair of Conservative Students in 1997, the penultimate chair before it was merged into Conservative Future in 1998.
 As chair he accused the National Union of Students (NUS) of acting like a "branch of the Labour Party".
 In 2001, he was elected as the Conservative county councillor for Seamer division in North Yorkshire.
 In 2003, he was appointed as the County Council's "Young People's Champion".
 He did not stand for re-election in 2005.
 Williamson is a former deputy chairman of Staffordshire Area Conservatives, chairman of Stoke-on-Trent Conservative Association and vice-chairman of Derbyshire Dales Conservative Association.

 Williamson worked as a manager in fireplace manufacturer Elgin & Hall, a subsidiary of AGA, until 2004.
-Williamson had become managing director of Aynsley China, a Staffordshire-based pottery firm by 2005.
-It sold ceramic tableware and he later became co-owner.
+By 2005, Williamson had become managing director of Aynsley China, a Staffordshire-based pottery firm.
+It sold ceramic tableware.
+He later became co-owner.
 In April 2005, Williamson was quoted in reports on the consumer rush to buy items with the wrong wedding date on for Charles and Camilla's wedding.
 He told The Daily Telegraph, "We've literally had fights in our own retail shops.
 On the first day after the announcement I went into our factory shop in Stoke-on-Trent and we had people fighting over the last plate that we had on the shop floor.
 I think everybody has decided that this is going to be their pension."

 He has also worked for NPS North West Limited, an architectural design firm, until he became an MP in 2010.

 In the 2005 general election, he stood unsuccessfully as the Conservative Party candidate in Blackpool North and Fleetwood.
 After 2005, Williamson moved to Derbyshire.